victormartingarcia/robb-trading-strategy-vbnet/README.md

 ### Show me the code ###

 Here is a simplified C# source code of Robb's _OnNewBar()_ function.
-The complete code is all contained in [RobbStrategy.cs] along with comments and definition of parameters.
+The complete code is all contained in [RobbStrategy.vb] along with comments and definition of parameters.

 ```VB.net
 ' Sell signal: the price has crossed above the lower Bollinger band